-Everyone figured that Vinny Testaverde was going to have some kind of noteworthy NFL career after winning the Heisman and being drafted first overall in 1987.
-We don’t know how many people would have bet on either his underwhelming CV for his time in the NFL, or the length of his career.
-In spite of his apparent mediocrity, Vinny Testaverde wound up spending 21 years in the NFL and was a professional football player well into his 40s.
+Everyone figured that Vinny Testaverde would have a noteworthy NFL career after winning the Heisman Trophy and being drafted first overall in 1987.
+We don’t know how many people would have bet on either his underwhelming CV for his time in the NFL or the length of his career.
+Despite his apparent mediocrity, Vinny Testaverde wound up spending 21 years in the NFL and was a professional football player well into his 40s, according to ESPN.

 3. Warren Moon

 Final season: 2000

 A onetime record holder for the most passing touchdowns in NFL history, Warren Moon was able to parlay his physical gifts and throwing acumen into a career that spanned from 1983 to 2000.
 Coming out of college in 1978, Moon saw zero interest coming from the NFL and spent the first five years of his post-collegiate career in the Canadian Football League.
 Imagine what could have happened if Moon, who retired at 44, was able to spend those seasons in the NFL.

 So good that Peyton Manning allegedly studied his film, Steve DeBerg played in the NFL for two decades but only accumulated 140 starts, which is why he’s known as a career backup.
 Still, he passed for a respectable 34,241 yards and 196 touchdowns over 17 seasons that included a four-year hiatus from 1994 through 1997, according to Pro Football Reference.
 Picked up by the Dallas Cowboys in the 10th round, DeBerg spent time with the San Francisco 49ers, the Kansas City Chiefs, and Tampa Bay Buccaneers before ending his career with the Atlanta Falcons.